-We can't say it often enough: putting fun into a virtual or hybrid event ensures that participants will be more attentive and invested.
+We can't say it often enough: creating fun moments into a virtual or hybrid event ensures that participants will be more attentive and invested.

-Here are a few tips, but you can find the complete list to keep your attendees engaged at your events.
+Below are a few tips, and you can also find the complete list to keep your attendees engaged at your events.

-- Attract speakers who are out of the usual prism: Never hesitate to invite a speaker who has nothing to do with your company's field.
-They can bring their own vision of the topic addressed in your virtual event.
+- Reach out to speakers out of your normal cirlce: Never hesitate to invite a speaker who is outside your company's normal domain.
+They can bring their own vision of the topic to your virtual event.

-- Organize role-playing games, even virtual: Don't hesitate to use interaction solutions, games and quizzes on the content of your event.
-The advantage is twofold: your participants feel invested and don't want to be "left on the sidelines" while everyone is participating.
-Nobody likes to finish last!
-On your side, you will be able to check live the attention of your participants and their understanding of your content, in addition to building a better reputation for the quality of your events.
+- Organize role-play games, even digitally: Don't hesitate to use interaction solutions, games, and quizzes on the content of your event.
+The advantage is twofold.
+Your attendees feel invested and don't want to be "left on the sidelines" while everyone is participating.
+Nobody likes to be last!

-- Invite an actor for a quick sketch (even in video, good comedians are funny and can laugh at anything) around your theme.
-There are even Anglo-Saxon comedians who specialize in energizing corporate events.
+- Invite an actor for a quick sketch (even via video, good comedians are funny and can make jokes about any subjet) around your theme.
+There are even English- speaking comedians who specialize in energizing corporate events.

 The design of the event site

-Your event site is the last step in the process.
-It will be used to host your event, but also to talk about it.
-The site is the real virtual showcase of your event, the catalyst of information.
+Your event website is the last step in the process.
+It will be used to host your event, but also to communicate about it.
+The website is the real virtual showcase of your event, the catalyst of information.

-You must therefore pay particular attention to applying a well thought-out design to it (often by an artistic direction, graphic designers...).
+You must therefore pay particular attention to applying a well-thought-out design (often by an artistic direction, graphic designers...).
 You must also make sure that it is fully compatible with different screen sizes: from smartphones to large 15-inch screens.

-Using Digitevent will allow you to make sure of all these aspects, but in any case, have your website tested by colleagues to make sure that the experience is pleasant and that the background information is useful.
+Though Digitevent will allow you to succeed in all these aspects, you should still have your website proof-read by colleagues to make sure that the experience is pleasant and that the background information is relevant.

-Your website should also contain a menu with clear and useful headings, such as the program, speakers, link to the registration form or practical information.
+The website should also contain a menu with clear and impactful headings, such as the program, speakers, link to the registration form, or practical information.

-If you are not technically comfortable, we have developed an intuitive site creation tool to allow you to easily create the event site of your dreams.
+If you are not confident in your tech abilities, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.

-Networking: one of the best ways to make your participants active
+Networking: one of the best ways to make your participants engaged

-Your visitors register for your event for one of two reasons:
+Your visitors register for your event for one of these two reasons:

-- They think they will gain something, relevant content, a new approach, tools that will help them to solve their problems.
+- They think they will gain something: relevant content, a new approach, or tools that will help them to solve their problems.

-- They can expand their network and make new professional relationships, which can bring them business opportunities.
+- They can expand their network and create new professional relationships, which can bring them business opportunities.

-This second point is quite crucial for your event.
-If your event is designed to address this second issue, you should plan a matchmaking solution between your participants.
+This second point is quite fundamental for your event.
+If your event is designed to address this second issue, you should plan matchmaking sessions between your participants.

-By doing so, you allow them to no longer be mere spectators of your event - but to take an active role in it!
+By doing so, you allow them to stop being mere spectators of your event -and take an active role in it!

-Useful in dozens of different types of events, this appointment scheduling module makes your participant autonomous and multiplies the added value of your digital event.
+Useful to dozens of different types of events, this appointment scheduling module makes your attendee independent and increases the added value of your digital event.

-Preparing for the post-event: feedback and next dates
+Preparing for the post-event: feedback and future event dates

-Even before your virtual or hybrid event, you can already think about how you will get feedback and data.
+You can, even before your virtual or hybrid event, think about how you will collect feedback and data.

-You can schedule an email a few hours after the event, to let you know what your guests thought, what they would like to see at future events....
+You can schedule an automatic email a few hours after the event, to receive your guest's insights, what they would like to see at future events, etc...

-We hope that this guide will help you see more clearly the good practices to apply in your next events.
+We hope that this guide helped you clarify best practices to apply in your future events.